microsoft/pxt/docs/blog/maker-feb-18.md

 They experience hardware in a way that is usually only achievable by having the hardware in front of you.

-The breadboard simuulator is useful to more people than just beginners: debugging program behavior is much quicker in a simulator, so the "inner loop" of development is rapidly sped up.
+The breadboard simulator is useful to more people than just beginners: debugging program behavior is much quicker in a simulator, so the "inner loop" of development is rapidly sped up.